-A Bad Boy lawn mower may not get fuel when old fuel has gummed up the fuel system and restricted flow in the fuel filter, fuel lines and carburetor.
-A fuel restriction may also be caused by a bad fuel pump or bad fuel cap.
+A Bad Boy lawn mower may not get fuel when old fuel has gummed up the fuel system and restricted flow in the fuel filter, fuel lines, and carburetor.
+A fuel restriction may also be caused by a bad fuel pump or a bad fuel cap.

 Below I identify the items you need to check on your Bad Boy to find a fuel restriction.
 Make sure you follow all safety precautions as outlined in your owner’s manual before working on your lawn mower.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Reasons Your Bad Boy Mower Isn’t Getting Fuel